scottoffen/pipeforge/docs/docs/step-discovery.md

 ## Using the Extension Method

-When the extension method is called using only the type parameter `T`, it will scan all assemblies in the AppDomain for classes that implement `IPipelineStep<T>` and have the `PipelineStep` attribute that does not specify a filter.
+When the extension method is called using only the type parameter `T`, it will scan all assemblies in the `AppDomain` for classes that implement `IPipelineStep<T>` and have a `PipelineStep` attribute that does not specify a filter.
 It will then register all matching classes in the dependency injection container - along with an instance of `IPipelineRunner<T>` - with a transient service lifetime.

 ```csharp
 services.AddPipelineFor<SampleContext>();